Raghav Juyal

-Raghav Juyal (born 10 July 1991) is an Indian dancer, choreographer, actor and television presenter.
-He is known as the "King of Slow Motion" for his surreal dance moves in slow motion style and for his reinvention of the "Slow Motion Walk" in India.
-He rose to fame after being a contestant and finalist in Zee TV's dance reality show Dance India Dance 3 and a skipper for the team "Raghav Ke Rockstars" in Dance India Dance Li'l Masters 2 and Dance Ke Superkids where his team was declared the winner under his captainship.
-He was a contestant on Fear Factor: Khatron Ke Khiladi 7 (2016).
+Raghav Juyal (born 10 July 1991) is an Indian actor, dancer, choreographer, and television presenter.
+He is known as the "King of Slow Motion" for his surreal dance moves in slow motion style and for his reinvention of the Slow Motion Walk in India.
+He rose to fame after being a contestant and finalist in Zee TV's dance reality show Dance India Dance 3 and a skipper for the team Raghav Ke Rockstars in Dance India Dance Li'l Masters 2 and Dance Ke Superkids where his team was declared the winner under his captainship.
+Juyal was a contestant on Fear Factor: Khatron Ke Khiladi 7 (2016).
+In 2024, he garnered recognition with the action thriller Kill (2024) and the Netflix series The Ba***ds of Bollywood (2025).